spryker/spryker-docs/docs/pbc/all/data-exchange/data-exchange.md

 Data Exchange API is a dynamic database API that facilitates data transfer in real-time, ensuring data is always current across all integrated platforms.
 It is part of the Spryker Cloud Commerce OS platform core.

-Traditionally, developing APIs required technical expertise and time-consuming coding processes.
-However, with our innovative dynamic Data Exchange API infrastructure, we have removed the complexities, making it seamless for our customers to create APIs effortlessly.
-With this tool, you can quickly build, customize, and manage APIs tailored to your specific business requirements, all through an intuitive user interface.
+Data Exchange API lets you build, customize, and manage APIs tailored to your specific business requirements through an intuitive user interface.

-**Benefits**

-**No Coding Required:** Say goodbye to complex coding and development efforts.
-Our user-friendly interface enables you to create API endpoints effortlessly.

-**Rapid API Generation:** Our streamlined process lets you generate APIs in a matter of minutes.
-Speed up your integration projects and get your applications up and running faster than ever before.
+Benefits of the Data Exchange API:

+- No coding is required: The API endpoints are created from the user interface.
+- Rapid API generation:: The APIs are gemerated within minutes.
-**Flexibility and Customization:** Tailor your APIs to your exact needs.
-You can define parameters which allows for seamless compatibility with your systems.
+- Flexibility and customization: You can tailor APIs to your needs.
+You can define parameters to ensure compatibility with your systems.

-**Real-time Updates:** Modify your APIs on-the-go.
-Our infrastructure allows you to make changes dynamically, so you can adapt to evolving business needs without any downtime.
+- Real-time updates: The infrastructure supports dynamic changes, so you can modify APIs on-the-fly.

-**Security and Access Control:** Rest easy knowing your data is secure.
-Our infrastructure implements robust  security measures and access controls to safeguard your sensitive information.
+- Security and Access Control: The infrastructure incorporates strong security measures and access controls, which safeguards sensitive information.

-TBD:
-QUESTIONS:

-2. In what cases we recommend using the Data Exchange API (can it be used independently, without Alumio middleware?)
+We recommend considering the Data Exchange API in the following cases:

+- You want to implement a data integration via API with another middleware that is not Alumio.
+- You want to create your own data integration engine via API, without using any middleware software.

 ## Spryker Middleware Powered by Alumio